Posts

 Memorable Cigarettes

 After nearly fifty years, I can still remember the first time I smoked a cigarette.
-It was early spring and my family lived on a farm in a semi-rural part of Colorado, a little north of Denver, at the foot of the Rocky Mountains.

 Continue reading →